cuerv0-XD/client-event-calendar/README.md

 # client-event-calendar
-An event calendar to organize meetings and manage clients.
+An event calendar to organize meetings and store client information.